Meet EPA Ecologist Paul Mayer, Ph.D.

 Tell us about your background.

 I received a B.S. in Zoology from North Dakota State University in Fargo.
 As an undergraduate, I was involved in a study of raptors in western North Dakota, which was the adventure of a lifetime.
-Over three years, we camped in the badlands of western North Dakota, hiking around and rappelling down mountains in search of eagles and falcons.
+Over three years, we camped in the badlands of western North Dakota, hiked many miles in search of eagles and falcons, and did a lot of rappelling down cliffs to characterize their nests and, in some cases, build new ones for them.

 I received an M.S. in Wildlife Biology from the University of Missouri-Columbia where I studied the nesting behavior of an endangered bird called the piping plover.
 I continued studying endangered birds when I worked for the Fish and Wildlife Service.
 Later, I earned Ph.D. in Conservation Biology from the University of Minnesota-Twin Cities where my work focused on using chemical and biological indicators to assess recovery in restored prairie pothole wetlands.
 I started work with EPA as a post-doc as soon as I turned in my graduate thesis.

 How did you get started at EPA?

-I got started as a postdoctoral fellow.
-I came directly from the University of Minnesota to Ada, Oklahoma, where I worked at the Ground Water and Ecosystems Restoration Division.
-After 14 years there, I relocated to Corvallis, Oregon, where I’m the Chief of the Ecological Effects Branch of the Western Ecology Division.
+I got my start as a postdoctoral fellow.
+I came directly from the University of Minnesota to Ada, Oklahoma, where I worked at the Groundwater Characterization and Remediation Division doing research on nutrient cycling in terrestrial ecosystems and then eventually, I transitioned to work in aquatic systems and stream restoration.
+After 14 years there, I relocated to Corvallis, Oregon, where I was the Chief of the Ecological Effects Branch until the ORD reorganization in 2019.
+Altogether, I’ve been with EPA for 21 years.

 What do you like most about your research?